William H. Fleming

-William Henry Fleming (October 18, 1856 – June 9, 1944) was an American politician and lawyer from the US state of Georgia.
+William Henry Fleming (October 18, 1856 – June 9, 1944) was an American politician and lawyer from the U.S. state of Georgia.

 Early years

 Fleming was born in Augusta, Georgia.
 He attended Summerville Academy and Academy of Richmond County and the University of Georgia in Athens where he was a member of the Phi Kappa Literary Society.
 After graduation in 1874, Fleming served as the superintendent of the Augusta and Richmond County, Georgia, public schools from 1877 until his resignation in 1880.
 He studied law, gained admittance to the state bar in 1880 and began practicing law in Augusta.
-Fleming, known as "Willie" to close associates, was a friend of Alexander H. Stephens, 50th Governor of Georgia and Vice President of the Confederacy.
+Fleming, known as "Willie" to close associates, was a friend of Alexander H. Stephens, the 50th governor of Georgia and vice president of the Confederacy.
 He borrowed $100 from Stephens in 1874.
 The payoff of this loan is the first piece of correspondence in the a collection maintained by the Atlanta Historical Society.
 Money borrowing continued to be the topic of many of the letters in the collection.